TAIS 2025 Sponsors

 Call for Papers

-We are inviting submissions of short papers (maximum 8 pages) outlining new research, with a deadline of January 1, 2025.
+We are inviting submissions of short papers (maximum 8 pages) outlining new research, with a February 1, 2025 deadline.
 We welcome papers on any of the following topics, or anything else where the authors convincingly argue that it advances the field of AI safety in Japan.

 Mechanistic Interpretability: the detailed study of particular neural networks.
 Interpretability researchers often take a circuits-style approach following the foundational work of Chris Olah, or use causal linear probes to understand directions in latent space.
 Work that investigates how and why structure emerges in neural networks during training can also fall under this category.